-- 1. NCDA &CS SV in coordination with the USDA AVIC will: - (a) Exercise overall responsibility for a FAD incident investigation, classification, containment, control, and remediation. - (b) Activate the Policy Group and Incident Management Team at the appropriate time of FAD investigation or confirmation. - (c) Appoint qualified individuals to serve in key technical areas of FAD incident response. - (d) Guide the Policy Group to make decisions and recommendations to the Incident Commander/IMT regarding FAD response activities and resource commitment. - (e) Coordinate response activities with the NC SERT and USDA. - 2.
-The SERT Operations Section (Emergency Services Branch) will: - (a) Coordinate with appropriate agencies to establish law enforcement quarantine teams of sufficient size to cordon the area(s) identified by veterinary authorities. - (b) Coordinate with the SERT Logistics Section to arrange for the NCNG to assist with assigned activities as needed. - (c) Provide formal communication through the NC SPARTA System for purposes of documentation, clarity, and tracking of response activity. - 3.
+- 1. NCDA&CS SV in coordination with the USDA AVIC will: - a.
+Exercise overall responsibility for a FAD incident investigation, classification, containment, control, and remediation. - b.
+Activate the Policy Group and Incident Management Team at the appropriate time of FAD investigation or confirmation.

+- c.
+Appoint qualified individuals to serve in key technical areas of FAD incident response. - d.
+Guide the Policy Group to make decisions and recommendations to the Incident Commander/IMT regarding FAD response activities and resource commitment. - e.
+Coordinate response activities with NC SERT and USDA. - 2.
+The SERT Operations Section (Emergency Services Branch) will: - a.
+Coordinate with appropriate agencies to establish law enforcement quarantine teams of sufficient size to cordon the area(s) identified by veterinary authorities. - b.
+Coordinate with the SERT Logistics Section to arrange for the NCNG to assist with assigned activities as needed. - c.
+Provide formal communication through the NCSPARTA System for purposes of documentation, clarity, and tracking of response activity. - 3.
 The SERT Operations Section (Human Services Branch) in coordination with the SERT Logistics Section will arrange for establishment and operation of comfort stations to support operations. - 4.
-The SHP will serve as lead agency to enforce animal movement restrictions on public roadways. - 5.
+The NCSHP will serve as lead agency to enforce animal movement restrictions on public roadways. - 5.
 The Emergency Services Branch (Enforcement Section) and all other State, County, and local law enforcement agencies will assist the NCSHP and NCNG as necessary with movement restriction enforcement activities.

-V. CONCEPT OF OPERATIONS
+IV.
+CONCEPT OF OPERATIONS

-- 1. Containment Zones and response activities will be conducted under the authority and direction of the NC DA&CS SV with support and assistance from the SERT and particularly from the State Highway Patrol (SHP), the NC National Guard (NCNG), and local law enforcement and emergency response agencies.
-The SV or designated representative representing the NC DA&CS will provide technical guidance in addressing the FAD emergency, participating as the lead technical agency during a FAD outbreak.
-The SV's Office will work collaboratively with the USDA Area Veterinarian in Charge (AVIC) on FAD events including containment zoning, permitting of animal and animal product movements, and quarantine enforcement. - 2.
-Premises for which quarantines will be implemented include infected premises, suspect premises, and contact (exposed) premises.
-The size and shape of the Containment Zones will be set by the SV (Policy Group) to be consistent with established bio-security requirements as well as the epidemiology and national standards for the specific FAD. - Entry/exit points to allow movement of permitted animals and animal products, equipment, personnel, etc. will be set under direction and authority of the SV.
+- 1. Containment Zones and response activities will be conducted under the authority and direction of the NC DA&CS SV with support and assistance from the SERT and particularly from the NCSHP, the NC National Guard (NCNG), local law enforcement and emergency response agencies.
+The SV or designated representative from NCDA&CS will provide technical guidance in addressing the FAD and participating as the lead agency during a FAD outbreak.
+The SV's Office will work collaboratively with the USDA Area Veterinarian in Charge (AVIC) on FAD response including containment zoning, permitting of animal and animal product movements, and quarantine enforcement. - 2.
+Premises for which quarantines may be implemented include infected premises, suspect premises, and contact (exposed) premises.
+The size and shape of the Containment Zones will be set by the SV (Policy Group) to be consistent with established biosecurity requirements as well as the epidemiology and national standards for the specific FAD. - 3.
+Entry/exit points to allow movement of permitted animals and animal products, equipment, personnel, etc. will be set under direction and authority of the SV.
 A typical structure for a Containment Zone is shown below.
-Decontamination is addressed in Tab D of this appendix. - (a) Infected Premises.
+Decontamination is addressed in Tab D of this appendix. - a.
+Infected Premises.
 Entry and exit are restricted.
-Thorough decontamination, following established protocols is necessary for all personnel, equipment, vehicles, and supplies to exit premises. - (b) Infected Zone.
+Thorough decontamination, following established protocols is necessary for all personnel, equipment, vehicles, and supplies to exit premises. - b.
+Infected Zone.
 Susceptible animal movements are controlled through permitting.
-Bio-security protocols are required on premises with susceptible animals to protect animals from disease entry (NC Standardized Bio-security Protocol).
-Scheduled Surveillance activities will be implemented in this zone to determine the extent of disease spread.
-The initial infected zone would extend ~2 miles (3 km) or as designated by the SV for the disease present from the infected premises. - (c) Buffer (Surveillance) Zones.
+Biosecurity protocols are required on premises with susceptible animals to protect animals from disease entry (NC Standardized Biosecurity Protocol).
+Scheduled surveillance activities will be implemented in this zone to determine the extent of disease spread.
+The initial infected zone would extend ~2 miles (3 km) or as designated by the SV for the disease present from the infected premises. - c.
+Buffer (Surveillance) Zones.
 Surveillance zones can be designated as buffer zones, vaccination zones, etc. depending on measures being implemented within them.
-Bio-security protocols will be required and permitting for animal/animal product movements as stipulated by SV.
+Biosecurity protocols will be required and permitting for animal/animal product movements as stipulated by SV.
 Scheduled surveillance activities will be implemented in this zone to determine the extent of disease spread.
-This may equate to the 6-mile (10 km) ring used in some other disease plans
+This may equate to the 6-mile (10 km) ring used in some other disease plans.